chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 -----------------------------------------

 - Removed all code related to System.Web: HttpContext, TraceContext...
-  (Support MVP for ASP.Net is available in a separate package)
+  (support for ASP.NET / Windows Forms will be posted in separate packages)
-- An API easier to follow (to me at least) by preferring object methods to static methods
+- An API easier to follow (to me at least)
-- No more constraints on the ViewModel; namely the class and new() constraints
+- No more generic constraint on the ViewModel; namely the class and new() constraints
 - Use ConcurrentDictionary instead of Dictionary for type caching
-- MVP configuration is done via MvpBootstrapper
+- Several possibilities of customization via MvpConfiguration

 ### Dropped functionalities for now

-- enableAutomaticDataBinding
 - AsyncTaskManager

 ### TODO

-- Incorporate TraceAdapter from WebFormsMvp

-- Not yet satisfied by the various implementations of IPresenter

-- Re-design MessageBus: if Publish occurs before Subscribe, messages are lost.
-The way this problem is solved in WebFormsMvp is by keeping the list of messages in memory.
-For short-lived containers that seems fine but I would prefer a better solution.
-  * Buffer then send all remaining messages when Close() is called (see MessageCoordinator)
-  * Review all consumers of PresenderBinder

 - Incorporate ideas from MVCSharp (Task, Navigator) and maybe Caliburn.Micro / ReactiveUI / MVVM Light ?